andrew/ultimate-awesome/README.md

 - [awesome-remote-sensing-papers](https://github.com/geoslegend/awesome-remote-sensing-papers) - Selection of remote sensing papers.
 - [awesome-juggling](https://github.com/GiantZOC/awesome-juggling) - 🤹 This is an awesome list for juggling resources.
 - [awesome-fintech-india](https://github.com/gitcommitshow/awesome-fintech-india) - List of awesome financial services APIs and tools available to Indian developers.
+- [racket-fingerpost](https://github.com/gramian/racket-fingerpost) - A list of links about the Racket programming language.
 - [awesome-action-prediction-list](https://github.com/guglielmocamporese/awesome-action-prediction-list) - A curated list of papers and resources linked to action anticipation and early action recognition from videos.
 - [awesome-mp](https://github.com/hbcui1984/awesome-mp) - 小程序类动态App学习资料汇总.
 - [awesome-performance](https://github.com/hbish/awesome-performance) - Collection of videos, talks and tools about performance.